chtrembl/azure-cloud/petstore/02-push-the-docker-images-to-acr/README.md

 run the following commands:

-> 📝 Please Note, tag your local Docker image built in the previous guide so that we can push it to Azure Container Registry then push it
+> 📝 Please Note, you are now tagging your local Docker image built in the previous guide so that we can push it to Azure Container Registry then push it

 ```docker image tag <petstorepetservice>:latest <youraliaspetstorecr>.azurecr.io/petstorepetservice:latest```